Ighenri/Quiz-App/README.md

 ### Acknowledgement

-I want to acknowledge [web3bridge](https://twitter.com/Web3Bridge) for hosting this cohort and also to be [Jola](https://twitter.com/jolah99).
+I want to acknowledge [web3bridge](https://twitter.com/Web3Bridge) for hosting this cohort and also to my mentor [Jola](https://twitter.com/jolah99).
 She has been the best tutor to us.
+I really appreciate you guys 💝